awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The condition key {{condition-key}} is not relevant for the {{resource-type}} policy.
-Use this key in an identity-based policy to govern access to this resource.
+Use this key in an identity-based policy to govern access to this resource."
-"
 ```

 **Resolving the suggestion**